ViRb3/apk-utilities/README.md

 * __adb-lp-push__ - push `files` to the LP data directory

 ## Usage
 Clone this repo and use the `.sh` scripts at its root.
 For a clean workflow, all scripts operate under the `project` directory.
-Inside there, you can place:

 ## Example workflow
 * adb-pull > apktool-decode > *make changes* > apktool-build > sign > adb-install